 We have been commissioned by the Word of God himself, Jesus Christ, to go into all the world with his truth.
 It will not be our ingenuity or our volume that gives the word of God its strength.
 Its power is inherent.
 It is truth, and it will stand forever.
 It will be a light to our feet and a lamp unto our path (Psalm 119:105).
 If we abide in his word, we are truly his disciples, and we will know the truth, and the truth will set us free (John 8:31-32).

-For Christians, temptations surround us to silence us.
+For Christians, the temptations to remain silent abound.
 The enemy will whisper that scripture is dull and no one will listen to you.
-It will not earn you likes or shares so why bother.
-If you resist that warning, the threats will begin to be muttered reminding you that you will lose friends.
+It will not earn you likes or shares, so why bother?
+If you resist that warning and speak anyway, the threats of rejection will begin.
 You will become irrelevant.
-You will be labeled as narrow-minded, and the accusations will not be fair or truthful.
-The attacks on your character will be amplified to distortion, and they could leave you unemployable if you live out the Christian faith in public.
+They will label you as narrow-minded, and the accusations will not be fair or truthful.
+They will amplify the attacks on your character to distortion, and those distortions could leave you unemployable if you live out the Christian faith in public.

-In light of all that, what will you do?
-At the end of the day, all Christians must answer the following question.
-Do I trust the word of God enough to continue speaking truth in a culture of noise?
+Considering all that, what will you do?
+All Christians must answer the following question.
+Do I believe the word of God enough to continue speaking truth in a culture of noise?